Liverpool and Bury Railway: Formation and opening

 In the 1840s travel by rail between Liverpool, Bolton and Wigan was possible but time consuming, and it depended on using the Liverpool and Manchester Railway (L&MR) who effectively had a monopoly on travel not only between Liverpool and Manchester but also to these industrial towns of the north west, Wigan via a connection on the North Union Railway, Bolton via a connection on the former Bolton and Leigh Railway (B&LR).
 (Note: On 8 August 1845 the B&LR became part of the Grand Junction Railway(GJR).
 The GJR then became part of the London and North Western Railway (L&NWR) on 16 July 1846 by amalgamation.)
-Local industrialists formed the Bolton, Wigan and Liverpool Railway Company in 1844 with the intention of breaking the L&MR monopoly, in 1845 they decided to include Bury in their plans and applied for parliamentary powers, these were granted in the Liverpool and Bury Railway Act 1845 (8 & 9 Vict. c. clxvi) on 31 July 1845 and the Liverpool and Bury Railway was formed.
+Local industrialists formed the Bolton, Wigan and Liverpool Railway Company in 1844 with the intention of breaking the L&MR monopoly, in 1845 they decided to include Bury in their plans and applied for legal powers, these were granted in the Liverpool and Bury Railway Act 1845 (8 & 9 Vict. c. clxvi) on 31 July 1845 and the Liverpool and Bury Railway was formed.
 (Note: An Act for making a Railway from Liverpool to Wigan, Bolton, and Bury, with several Branches therefrom.)

-The Act provided for a line starting near the Borough gaol in Liverpool to a junction with the Bolton and Preston Railway (B&PR) near Lostock.
+The act provided for a line starting near the borough gaol in Liverpool to a junction with the Bolton and Preston Railway (B&PR) near Lostock.
 (Note: The act said the junction was with the Bolton and Preston Railway but it had been acquired by the North Union Railway on 10 May 1844.)

 Two branches were included in the act, one from near Upholland to Ormskirk, which was not constructed, and a branch from the Manchester and Bolton Railway at Bolton to a junction with the Manchester, Bury and Rossendale Railway at Bury.
 (Note: The act said the junction was with the Manchester, Bury and Rossendale Railway but it had recently, on 30 June 1845, amalgamated with the Blackburn, Burnley, Accrington and Colne Extension Railway to form the East Lancashire Railway.)

 This second branch to Bury was already authorised to be extended onto Heywood where it connected with the Manchester and Leeds Railway (M&LR) forming a route through to Rochdale by the Manchester and Leeds Railway Act (No. 2) 1845 (8 & 9 Vict. c. liv) of 30 June 1845.
 (Note: An Act for amending the Acts relating to the Manchester and Leeds Railway, and for making a Branch therefrom to Burnley, and for extending the Oldham and Heywood Branches.)